Chart Color Schemes

 Bayswater shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Bayswater is notably higher than broader benchmarks.
-As of the latest data point, 38.8% of residents aged 15 and above hold university qualifications, compared to 24.3% in the SA4 region and 27.9% in Western Australia as a whole.
-This indicates a substantial educational advantage for the area.
-Among these residents with university qualifications, bachelor degrees are the most common at 25.9%, followed by postgraduate qualifications at 8.4% and graduate diplomas at 4.5%.
+Educational attainment in Bayswater is significantly higher than broader benchmarks.
+As of the latest data, 38.8% of residents aged 15 and above hold university qualifications, compared to 24.3% in the SA4 region and 27.9% in Western Australia as a whole.
+This high level of educational attainment positions Bayswater strongly for knowledge-based opportunities.
+Bachelor degrees are the most common, with 25.9% of residents holding them, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.5%).

-Trade and technical skills are also prominent in Bayswater, with 29.5% of residents aged 15 and above holding vocational credentials.
-This includes advanced diplomas held by 11.1% of residents and certificates held by 18.4%.
-Educational participation is high in the area, with 27.2% of residents currently enrolled in formal education.
+Trade and technical skills are also prominent in Bayswater, with 29.5% of residents aged 15 and above holding vocational credentials – advanced diplomas at 11.1% and certificates at 18.4%.
+Educational participation is notably high, with 27.2% of residents currently enrolled in formal education.
 This includes 8.4% in primary education, 6.7% in secondary education, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education